MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: *Create a new Azure AI Search resource with a unique name*

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
-In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+In the event of a quota limit being reached and no region is recommended for both models, select only one of them and use its recommended region.
+You will create another resource in a different region for the second model later in the exercise.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project **Overview** page in Azure AI Foundry portal, which should look similar to the following image: